prog4biol/soc2020/sort_by_pvalue/README.md

 ENSGALG00000028501	DCK	0.000101840426398403	-0.3
 ENSGALG00000003580	MMP2	0.000102357608503999	0.4
 ```
-OK.
-That looks better, the 3rd column looks like it is being sorted, but wait, we had p-values with scientific notation (3.43933719323364e-09).
+  - OK.
+That looks better, the 3rd column looks like it is being sorted.
+  - Wait, we had p-values with scientific notation (3.43933719323364e-09).
 Shouldn't they come first?
-Are we sorting by characters or by numbers?
+  - Are we sorting by characters or by numbers?
 Characters!
 We should be sorting by numerical values!!

+Use `sort` and specify we want to sort the column 3 numerically:
 ```
 $ sort -n -t$'\t' -k3 E-MTAB-2754-analytics.tsv | head
 ENSGALG00000000038	CTRB2	NA	0.2